GitMirroring/gnuboot/site/docs/install/index.md

 [You must flash it externally](spi.md)

 D410PT is more or less the same board as D510MO, but we would like more info about this board.
-If you have a D410PT mainboard, please [contact the Libreboot project](../../contact.md) before you flash it.
+If you have a D410PT mainboard, please [contact the GNU Boot project](../../contact.md) before you flash it.
 When you do so, please reference this paragraph on this web page.